 In the example

-interface G<T, U extends Function> { f<V extends U>(x: V): V; }
+interface G<T, U extends V, V extends Function> { }

-the base constraint of 'T' is the empty object type, and the base constraint of 'U' and 'V' is 'Function'.
+the base constraint of 'T' is the empty object type and the base constraint of 'U' and 'V' is 'Function'.

 For purposes of determining type relationships (section 3.11), type parameters appear to be subtypes of their base constraint.
 Likewise, in property accesses (section 4.13), new operations (section 4.14), and function calls (section 4.15), type parameters appear to have the members of their base constraint, but no other members.

+It is an error for a type parameter to directly or indirectly be a constraint for itself.
+For example, both of the following declarations are invalid:

+interface A<T extends T> { }

+interface B<T extends U, U extends T> { }

 Type Argument Lists

 A type reference (section 3.8.2) to a generic type must include a list of type arguments enclosed in angle brackets and separated by commas.
 Similarly, a call (section 4.15) to a generic function may explicitly include a type argument list instead of relying on type inference.